abyeshizhe/abyeshizhe.github.io/_pages/about.md

   - /about.html
 ---

-Ben Yang is currently an assistant professor at the Institute of Artificial Intelligence and Robotics and the College of Artificial Intelligence, Xi’an Jiaotong University.
+Ben Yang is an assistant professor at the Institute of Artificial Intelligence and Robotics and the College of Artificial Intelligence, Xi’an Jiaotong University.
 He received the B.S. degree in automation science and technology and the Ph.D. degree in control science and engineering from Xi’an Jiaotong University, Shaanxi, China, in 2016 and 2023, respectively.
 He visited the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, from 2021 to 2022.
 He is now serving as a reviewer for several international journals and conferences, including IEEE TIP, IEEE TNNLS, IEEE TCSVT, Inf Sci, Knowl Based Syst, Artif Intell Rev, Multimedia Syst, Mach Vision Appl, and CIKM.

 ---
-- Pubications
+- Publications
 ---

--[15] Ben Yang, Jinghan Wu, Xuetao Zhang, Zhiping Lin, Feiping Nie, and Badong Chen, Fast Correntropy-based Multi-view Clustering with Prototype Graph Factorization, Information Sciences, pp. 121256, 2024.
+[15] Ben Yang, Jinghan Wu, Xuetao Zhang, Zhiping Lin, Feiping Nie, and Badong Chen, Fast Correntropy-based Multi-view Clustering with Prototype Graph Factorization, Information Sciences, pp. 121256, 2024.

 [14] Jinghan Wu, Ben Yang, Jiaying Liu, Xuetao Zhang, Zhiping Lin, and Badong Chen, Efficient Correntropy-based Multi-view Clustering with Alignment Discretization, Knowledge-Based Systems, vol. 295, pp. 111768, 2024.